 Lower gastrointestinal bleeding (LGIB) in infants and children is commonly encountered in clinical practice, although its epidemiology has not been well studied [1-5].
-In one of the largest reports, rectal bleeding was the chief complaint in 0.3 percent of more than 40,000 patients presenting to a pediatric emergency department in Massachusetts .
+In a large series from 1994, rectal bleeding was the chief complaint in 0.3 percent of more than 40,000 patients presenting to a pediatric emergency department (ED) in Massachusetts .
 Bleeding was considered to be life-threatening in only four patients (4.2 percent), three of whom had ileocolic intussusception and one of whom had bleeding from a Meckel's diverticulum.
 In a subsequent nationwide study, 11.6 percent of pediatric patients presenting to the ED with gastrointestinal bleeding were admitted to the hospital, suggesting that most cases presenting to the emergency department with gastrointestinal bleeding are not life-threatening .
 Approximately 30 percent of the overall cases presenting to the ED were classified as LGIB, 20 percent were upper gastrointestinal bleeding, and the remainder were unspecified.

 This topic review will discuss the evaluation of LGIB that presents with bright red blood per rectum, for which the most likely causes are organized by age group.
 The evaluation of children presenting with hematemesis or other signs of upper gastrointestinal bleeding (UGIB) are discussed separately (see "Approach to upper gastrointestinal bleeding in children").
 Many of the causes of LGIB that are listed here are discussed in detail in separate topic reviews.